igordelorenzi/api-examples/javaOauthSample/README.md

 ## Before you start

 Before you run the application, you need first to get your integration credentials, and redirect uri:

 - client_id
 - client_secret
 - redirect_uri

 *** It's very important not to let you credentials exposed in the frontend or any public place ***

 For more information on how to get API Credentials go to [http://developers.contaazul.com](http://developers.contaazul.com)

-Your redirect uri is the URL to the screen in your application to which the user will be redirect after authorizing the access to ContaAzul API.
+Your redirect uri is the URL to the screen in your application to which the user will be redirected after authorizing the access to ContaAzul API.

 ## Running this application:

 This application must be accessible through the internet, so ContaAzul servers can redirect the user to it after the authorization proccess.
-You can either deploy this application in a public server, or run locally and use some tool to make the tunneling.
+You can either deploy this application to a public server, or run locally and use some tool to make the tunneling.

 ### Configuration that needs to be changed: